puatianyu/SG-Budget-Allocation-Analysis/README.md

 # SG Budget Allocation Analysis
-Analysed Singapore's fiscal position over the years using Pandas, Numpy, Seaborn and Matplotlib
+Analysed Singapore's fiscal position over the years

+- Used Pandas and Numpy for querying and performing functions of data
+- Used Seaborn and Matplotlib for visualisation